confluentinc/examples/clients/docs/ccloud.rst

 Confluent Cloud CLI
 -------------------

-In this tutorial, you will run a Confluent Cloud CLI client application that produces messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will run a |confluent-cli| client application that produces messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst